cristisa/cristisa/README.md

 - 👋 Hi, I’m @cristisa
-- 👀 I’m interested in writing, marketing, photography and programming;
+- 👀 I’m interested in writing, marketing and programming;
 - 🌱 I’m currently learning fullstack and applying agile methodologies as scrum and kanban through jira software;
 - 💞️ I’m looking to collaborate on: anything I can;
 - 📫 How to reach me: cristy.si@gmail.com